shivasiddharth/GassistPi/README.md

 	sudo chmod +x /home/pi/GassistPi/scripts/snowboy-deps-installer.sh

 	```
-	4.2 Execute the installers (Run the snowboy installer first.Don't be in a hurry and run them parallely, Run them one after the other)
+	4.2 Execute the installers (Run the snowboy installer first. **Don't be in a hurry and run them parallely, Run them one after the other.Install the installer appropriate to your board.
+Pi3 and Armv7 users, use the pi3 installer and Pi Zero users ue the pi-zero installer**
 	```
 	sudo  /home/pi/GassistPi/scripts/snowboy-deps-installer.sh
 	sudo  /home/pi/GassistPi/scripts/gassist-installer-pi-zero.sh